MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

-- If your unable to add connections, allow access to the [Azure datacenter IP ranges](https://www.microsoft.com/download/details.aspx?id=41653), which are updated weekly.
+- If you're unable to add connections, allow access to the [Azure datacenter IP ranges](https://www.microsoft.com/download/details.aspx?id=41653), which are updated weekly.

 ---